DeskFlex

 Hot-Desking

-Hot-desking provides seats to in-office employees on a first-come, first-serve basis.
+Hot-desking provides seats to in-office employees on a first-come, first-served basis.
 It’s a type of seating arrangement where employees can come to work on short notice.

 That said, here are the downsides to hot-desking: